 Home Safety Assessments

-An assessment may review:
+An in-home safety assessment may include:

-• Bathroom accessibility (toilets, tubs, showers, grab bars).
+Bathroom accessibility (toilets, tubs, showers, grab bars)

-• Entryways, stairs, and flooring hazards.
+Entryways, stairs, and flooring hazards

-• Bedroom setup for safe transfers and lighting.
+Bedroom layout for safe transfers and lighting

-• Household layout and task organization for energy conservation.
+Household organization for energy conservation

 Service Area: